Peter Loewenberg: Biography

 Loewenberg was born in Hamburg in 1933 when Hitler acceded to power in Germany.
 His father's concern for the safety of his family during Hitler's reign led him to research various countries to move to, eventually settling in Shanghai, China.
 It is there that Loewenberg spent the first four years of his life.
-He was later raised in Bakersfield, California.
+In 1937 his family immigrated to the United States and Peter was raised in Bakersfield, California.
 His father was a university psychiatrist and a humanist who wrote on Kant, Lichtenberg, and Nietzsche.
 His mother, who had been a socialist activist in the Weimar Republic, was a public health nurse.

 Loewenberg traced his parents' activism and sacrifice to his pursuance of a diverse and profound education in 20th-century European cultural history, Austro-German history, and political psychology, as he saw it.
 "My intense conviction of the value of dual training has a personal, subjective source as well as the power of its subsequent value for my own work as a historian."
 He was educated at the left-wing University of California, Berkeley and the Free University of Berlin.